 The decision was made to move out of the city to a spacious 80-acre site at Brooklawn in Palmerstown where a modern, purpose-built school was established on the banks of the River Liffey.
 By this time, the School had embraced the co-educational concept with conviction and enthusiasm.
 It has been one of its outstanding features ever since, as the co-educational character encourages mutual respect as part of the maturing process among pupils.

-The School’s on-going development programme is overseen by a Board of Governors and its current Chairman is Ken Peare.
+The School’s on-going development programme is overseen by a Board of Governors and its current Chairman is Mr. Kenneth Peare.
 Among its traditions are daily worship in the School Chapel, the robed choir, the House system, and special occasions such as Charter Day commemorating the granting of the School’s Charter in 1671.